petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-shortcut-api-basics.md

 Delete a shortcut by executing the following cURL or Java command.
 Replace `[shortcut-ID]` with the shortcut's ID.

-If the operation is successful, there's a code 204 as response and nothing is returned.
+If the operation is successful, there's a code 204 response and nothing is returned.

 ### DocumentShortcut_DELETE_ById.sh